Sales has started for Otivio’s FlowOx 2.0 device

 Peripheral Artery Disease is caused by the deposition of fatty material on the inner walls of peripheral arteries, reducing perfusion and nutrition to the muscles and skin.
 The non-invasive FlowOxTM system is based on negative pulsating pressure therapy, and patient testing has documented that it increases blood flow, reduces pain and heals wound in patient’s feet and legs, in order to prevent amputations and increase life quality.

 “With the selected partners, the development of our product has benefited from a very strong base of clinical and technical expertise.”

 CEO, Otivio AS

 Co-operation across borders

-The consortium consists of partners from Norway, Finland and the UK.
-Otivio is the owner of FlowOxTM IP and the main coordinator of the consortium.
-Innokas Medical is responsible for design and manufacturing, and the University of Salford and Bangor University are responsible for clinical trials and evaluations, and health economic evaluations”, says Andreas Mollatt, CEO at Otivio.
+“Otivio has been the owner of FlowOxTM IP and the main coordinator of the consortium.
+Innokas Medical has been responsible for design – and now also for manufacturing – and the University of Salford and Bangor University have been responsible for clinical trials and evaluations, and health economic evaluations”, says Andreas Mollatt, CEO at Otivio.

 After about two years of design and development work, Otivio’s FlowOx 2.0 device received a CE mark in the end of 2018 and today the mass manufacturing of the device has started in Innokas’ Kempele factory.
 Innokas is also taking care of the after sales support, as well as the needed design and development support of the device.
 Mollatt is very excited about finishing the product development phase of the device, seeing the successful early manufacturing and the start of the marketing and sales work.

 “With the selected partners, the development of our product has benefited from a very strong base of clinical and technical expertise.
 As in all development projects, we encountered some problems, but Innokas’ performance was efficient in addressing and fixing the problems”, Mollatt says and continues: